Phoenix Morris Dances

 The only dance we perform at present is Over the Hill, which is danced in quite an unusual style we; collected it from Greenwood Morris.
 This dance was performed by Halfcut Morris and was one of the dances that came with them when they joined Phoenix.

-The other dances we have performed in this tradition are Highland Mary (aka Pram Pushing or Chicken Chasing) and Bonny Green Garters, but neither of these is danced at present.
-They are both from the Grand Union style.
+The other dances we sometimes perform in this tradition are Highland Mary (aka Pram Pushing or Chicken Chasing) and Bonny Green Garters, but neither of these is danced at present.

 In the past we have performed other dances from this tradition such as Shave the Donkey and Constant Billy.